 COSK 633 0 units

 Computer Keyboarding Skills

+18 hours lecture, 18 hours laboratory

 This course is designed to develop touch control of the computer keyboard for personal use.
 Emphasis is placed on proper typing and inputting techniques and building basic speed and accuracy.